Data Insights

 Average Daily Rate

-The ADR (Average Daily Rate) shows an average of how much the properties in your target area are charging per night.
+The ADR (Average Daily Rate) stands central in rental analytics, it shows an average of how much the properties in your target area are charging per night.
 This is calculated by averaging prices from confirmed bookings in your target market over the next 30 days.
 The ADR changes often and can be radically different in different seasons.

 Day of the Week Price Factor